Apple Podcasts content guidelines

 - 1.10.
 Use of Apple Inc. Copyrighted Terms.
 Podcasts not produced by Apple Inc. or its affiliates must not use Apple trademarks (such as the Apple logo, Apple Inc., or Apple Podcasts) in a way that makes the content appear to be Apple-branded or created by Apple.
 To learn more, see Guidelines for Using Apple Trademarks and Copyrights.

 - 1.12 Misleading Use of AI.
-Creators must not use AI in violation of these guidelines, including to mislead or deceptively portray real-life events in their content (e.g., using AI to fabricate news stories or manipulate audio clips to present false narratives).
+Creators must not use AI in violation of these guidelines, including to mislead or deceptively portray real-life events in their content (e.g., using AI to fabricate news stories or manipulate audio or video clips to present false narratives).

 2. Illegal, Harmful, or Objectionable Content